2016 Yerevan hostage crisis: Casualties

 Policeman Artur Vanoyan was killed by the attackers on the first day of the crisis, 17 July, while policeman Gagik Mkrtchyan was wounded that day and later died of his wounds.

 The Armenian interior ministry stated 51 people were injured during protests on July 21, 28 of whom were police officers due to stone throwing from protestors.
 Police reported 136 people were detained during protests on 21 July.
 Protesters taken to police regiments were reportedly beaten and not given food or water for hours.

 According to the police, on 30 July a sniper opened fire from inside the police station and killed a police officer, Yuri Tepanosyan, who was sitting in a car parked 350–400 metres (about 1,200 feet) away, bringing the total police death count to two.
 Sasna Tsrer denied responsibility for the shooting and said they did not have a line of sight to have shot the officer, which police deny.
 The gunmen suggested that Tepanosyan could have been shot by police snipers by mistake.

-On 30 July, an Armenian protester, Kajik Grigoryan, attempted self-immolation, burning over 50 percent of his body.
+On 30 July, an Armenian protester, Kajik Grigoryan, attempted self-immolation, burning over 50 per cent of his body.
 On 2 August, he died in hospital.

 On 16 March 2017, Arthur Sargsyan, also known as the “Bread bringer”, who brought food to the Sasna Tsrer armed group, died in prison.
 After the news came out, his supporters organized marches in Yerevan.